Health Home

 - Meet with you to develop your individual Health Action Plan.

-- Assists in transitions of care if you are in and out of the hospital, nursing facility, or move to a new long-term care setting.
+- Assists in transitions of care after discharge from the hospital, nursing facility, or other transitional care setting.

-- Works with all of your providers to support your care and well-being.
+- Work with your providers to support your care and well-being.

 Are these services for you?